What You Need To Know About Wrongful Dismissal

 In the heat of the moment, it is best to stay composed and lay out what you need to do.
 Weighing your options is essential before you move forward.
 Consulting our Toronto employment lawyers can help you understand your rights.
 Legal counsel can also outline what you may be entitled to if you have suffered a termination of employment.

 Don’t settle for the bare minimum outlined under the ESA.
-Instead, be sure of whether you are entitled to termination or severance pay.
+Instead, be sure of whether you are entitled to termination or termination pay.
 Oftentimes, this can be much greater than the statutory minimums offered by an employer.